tonytins/cu/src/universe/companies.md

 ## Concord Surveillance

-Concord is a security firm.
-They may be funded by government but they will always work independently of them.
+Concord Surveillance is a military company.
+They provide corporate and homeland security.
+Concord's relationship with Wyncom and TPaw depends on how much power they have in homeland security sector.
-## TPaw Communications
+## TPaw Corporation

-TPaw Communications is a multimedia and telecoms giant.
+TPaw Corporation is a multimedia and telecoms giant.
 Originating as a phone company, they expanded into entertainment when phones turned into small personal computers.

-## Bodkin
+## Wyncom Technologies

-Bodkin designs and writes AI for varies corporations, including the above mentioned TPaw.
-Their AI software is in everything from cars to homes as well as games.
+Wyncom writes embedded operating systems and AI for varies corporations.